projectcalico/calico/security/calico-enterprise/compliance.md

 ### Audit logs

-Your security team or auditor may not be satisfied with a “current point in time” compliance audit and may want to see historical data, including what changes have occurred to your policies over time.
+Your security team or auditor may not be satisfied with a "current point in time" compliance audit and may want to see historical data, including what changes have occurred to your policies over time.

 Audit logs, when combined with flow logs, demonstrate ongoing compliance with your security requirements over time.